The answer to this question can help determine how you create your retirement strategy.

 When you aren’t sure whether you can safely take a distribution of income from your savings, your retirement might not be as fulfilling as you intended.
 Many retirees simply don’t go on the dream vacation because they are naturally prudent, and will not spend money unless they are absolutely sure they can afford it.
-There’s seemingly no end in sight, aside from the end of your plans for a rewarding retirement.

 This uncertainty has a domino effect.
 You don’t know how much you can safely withdraw.
 So you don’t know how much you can spend.
 There’s no regular paycheck to count on.

-1. A steady paycheck: you knew how much money you had to work with each month.
+You knew how much money you had to work with each month.
 You knew when you’d receive it and that unless something unforeseen happened, it would always be there.

-2. An actionable budget: whether it was formally in writing or not, you probably knew what your living expenses were.
+Whether it was formally in writing or not, you probably knew what your living expenses were.
 You knew what your savings goals were.
 You knew how much you had left for recreation, like weekend trips or family outings.

-3. Designated buckets for goals and challenges: if there was something you really wanted to do or buy, you could save up and plan for it, or charge it and make payments.
+If there was something you really wanted to do or buy, you could save up and plan for it, or charge it and make payments.
 Either way, that item made it into the monthly budget, and was paid for without issue.

-4. A familiar budgeting approach: if you’re like most retirees, you used the income/expense method to handle all of your monthly finances.
+If you’re like most retirees, you used the income/expense method to handle all of your monthly finances.
 Remember checkbooks?
 Much like balancing our checkbooks, we managed our finances monthly using our paychecks as the guardrails for what we could save and spend.

 Month in and month out, your finances ran like clockwork.
 Sure, unexpected expenses would pop up now and then — that’s life.
 You’d cover those costs out of savings, or take on a little debt and pay it down, then go on about your business.
 You’d even make time to plan — and take — vacations.